ECB drops Citi from FX contact group

 Citi's fines last week totaled $1.018 billion, made up of $358 million to Britain's Financial Conduct Authority (FCA), $310 million to the U.S. Commodity Futures Trading Commission (CFTC) and $350 million to the U.S. Office of the Comptroller of the Currency (OCC).

-Citi was fined the most of the six banks, just outstripping the $1.012 billion levied on JP Morgan.
+Citi was fined the most of the six banks, just outstripping the $1.012 billion levied on JP Morgan (JPM.N).

 Authorities accused dealers of sharing confidential information about client orders and coordinating trades to boost their own profits.
 The foreign exchange benchmark they allegedly manipulated is used by asset managers and corporate treasurers to value their holdings.